tos-kamiya/dendro_text/README.md

 Draw dendrogram of similarity among text files.

 Similarity is measured in terms of **Damerau-Levenshtein edit distance**.
 Distance of given two texts is count of inserted, deleted, and moved characters required to modify one text to the other (smaller means more similar).

+Features:

+* **Parallel execution** option that supports execution on multiple CPU cores.

-In addition that, for source files of programming languages,lexical analysis / normalization are performed to **normalize white spaces** in them.
+* **Lexical analysis / normalization** for source files of programming languages in order to normalize white spaces in such files.
-So that two source files having different indentations of empty lines are judged identical ones.

 ## Install

 ```